-47.3.9 Washing Area for motorcycles
+3.8 Washing Area for motorcycles

 - 1. The organiser must have available a washing area in or adjacent to the Paddock with: - Individual boxes; - Approved waterproof electrical power points; - Water taps. - 2.
 The washing area must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 3.
 Smoking is forbidden in the washing area.
-"No smoking" signs must be installed at the entrance of the area. - 4.
-The energy supply and water capacity must be sufficient for using all the boxes simultaneously. - 5.
+"No smoking" signs must be installed at the entrance of the area. - The energy supply and water capacity must be sufficient for using all the boxes simultaneously. - 5.
 The organiser must make sure that the washing area conforms to any guidelines or regulations enforced by the relevant country. - 6.
-Please also refer to the FIM Environmental Code.
+Please also refer to the FIM Environmental Code. - 7.
+The provisions of the current FIM Championship Promotor's Organisers Manual also apply and must be respected.

-47.3.9.MXGP FIM MXGP/MX2 Motocross World Championships 47.3.9.WMX Women's Motocross World Championships
+3.8.MXGP FIM MXGP/MX2 Motocross World Championships 3.8.WMX FIM Women's Motocross World Championships 3.8.JMX FIM Junior Motocross World Championships/Cup 3.8.MXN FIM Motocross of Nations

-- 7. The washing area must be equipped with (minimum criteria, unless specified differently by the FIM Championship Promotor): - 40 Individual boxes (3 m x 3 m); - 40 Approved waterproof electrical power points; - 40 Water taps. - 8.
+- The washing area must be equipped with (minimum criteria, unless specified differently by the FIM Championship Promotor): - 40 Individual boxes (3 m x 3 m); - 40 Approved waterproof electrical power points; - 40 Water taps. - 9.
 The washing area must be fully operational as of Thursday morning.